-- 11. The proposed use includes the growing and cultivation of fruit trees/bushes, herbs and vegetables.
+- 11. The proposed use includes the growing and cultivation of fruit trees and vegetables and for keeping hens for eggs.
 These are all firmly within the definition of agriculture.
-In addition, the less intensively managed area, such as the rye grass, is meadow land.
+In addition, the less intensively managed areas, such as the rye grass and wildflowers, is meadow land.
 I consider that the use described can be reasonably considered to be agriculture. - 12.
-The Council maintains that the proposed use would not be agricultural due to the limited area used for growing fruit and vegetables, and the relatively low intensity of use.
-It is considered that the proposal would be more akin to domestic garden use.
-However, there is very little evidence to support this assertion.
+The Council maintains that the land use would be merely an extension of the domestic garden area, but there is very little evidence to support this assertion.
 For a material change of use to take place, there has to be a significant difference in the character of activities from what has taken place previously.
-There is no suggestion that the land would be used for residential purposes, which would be characterised by, for example, a maintained lawn and flower beds, formal or informal seating areas, areas for drying laundry, patios/decking, play equipment and ornamental features. - 13.
+There is no suggestion that the land would be used for residential purposes, which would be characterised by, for example, a maintained lawn and flower beds, formal or informal seating areas, areas for drying washing, patios/decking, play equipment and ornamental features. - 13.
 I am also provided with appeal decisions which concerned the alleged change of use to private gardens2.
 The appeals are limited in their relevance because, crucially, the issues were different to those before me.
 The Inspector was considering whether the appeal land was within the curtilage of the dwellings and whether its use as garden would amount to development.
 The appeals considered the use of the land for horticulture as part of an argument on the 'fallback' position and the potential impact of such a use on the character of the area.
 The argument was not accepted by the Inspector, who afforded the matter little weight because the growing of vegetables in a garden does not necessary result in a horticultural use.
 The Inspector also commented on the suitability of one plot for horticulture, given its size.
 From the brief comments of the Inspector, it does not follow that the relative size of the plot nor the intensity of vegetable growing should be deciding factors, as the Council indicates. - 14.
 The Council also refers to other appeal decisions, but these are not provided and I am unable to locate the decision letters from the references given. - 15.
 I find, as a matter of fact and degree, that the proposed use of the land as an allotment would fall within the definition of agriculture provided by Section 336 of the 1990 Act.
 Thus, the use would not be development under the provisions of Section 55(2)(e) and planning permission would not be required for the use as an allotment as described in the application.
 Consequently, it would be lawful.